 I buy from brands who publish smart articles.
 I subscribe to video channels that persuade me to pay attention to them.

-Underneath the dirt, there’s still a proven process that builds your business.
+Underneath the dirt, there’s still a proven process for content marketing mastery that builds your business.

 Content marketing mistakes are easy to make because …